 Question: How long does it take an herbal extract to work?

-Liquid herbal extracts are well absorbed and begin working very quickly.
+Liquid herbal extracts are well-absorbed and begin working very quickly.
 But the key word here is begin.
 Noticeable effects or results can vary greatly.
 Some herbs that affect the nervous system can produce noticeable effects in a short period of time.

-Tonifying body systems are typically a longer process.
+Tonifying body systems is typically a longer process.
 Tonic herbs are slower, but deeper acting and their action can be thought of as long-term building.
 Tonic herbs are typically taken long term, anywhere from 1 month to 3 months or more.